 If a judge orders you to use an ignition interlock device, you must have the interlock installed by an Ohio certified interlock provider.
 You will be required to pay an installation fee and a monthly rental fee.
 You must then take proof to the court that the device was installed before you receive driving privileges.

 Violations of ignition interlock orders include operating a vehicle without the ignition interlock, circumventing or tampering with the ignition interlock, or having a prohibited concentration of alcohol in your breath, as measured by the ignition interlock device.
 If a judge determines there has been a violation of an ignition interlock order, the judge may terminate driving privileges or order the use of a Secure Remote Alcohol Monitoring device (S.C.R.A.M.).
 If the violation was related to unlimited driving privileges, the violation may also lead to imposition of a jail sentence.

-My practice is focused on DUI / OVI defense, and I represent clients that are contesting DUI/OVI charges in Columbus and central Ohio.
-For more information about me, please see my profile, and for more details about my practice, please see the firm overview.
-You can also read what clients say and review my past case results.
-I limit the number of cases I accept so I can provide outstanding service to my clients.
-If you would like to discuss how I can help with your DUI / OVI case, EMAIL ME or call me at 614-717-1177 to arrange a free consultation.
+Our practice is focused on DUI / OVI defense, and we represent clients that are contesting DUI / OVI charges in Columbus and central Ohio.
+For more information about our practice, please see the firm overview.
+You can also read what our clients say and review our past case results.
+We limit the number of cases we accept so we can provide outstanding service to our clients.
+If you would like to discuss how we can help with your DUI / OVI case, EMAIL US or call us at 614-717-1177 to arrange a free consultation.